Heart Disease can be Deadly

 Recent research shows the gut microbiome plays a significant role in heart disease.
 Besides fiber, probiotics and prebiotics support a healthy gut and a healthy heart.
 If you aren’t regularly eating fermented foods like kimchi and sauerkraut, consider a probiotic supplement, which studies show can support heart health.
 Our Vitamin D3 + Probiotics combines these gut-supporting flora with this crucial vitamin research shows can prevent heart disease.

 Many foods here contain some heart-healthy nutrients, though for therapeutic levels you will want to supplement with a quality multivitamin/ mineral (available for women or men).
 Among the most-studied nutrients for heart health include:

 - Magnesium.
-One review of epidemiological and other studies found that high levels of magnesium can reduce your risk for heart disease.
+One review of epidemiological and other studies found that high levels of magnesium can reduce your risk of heart disease.

 - Omega-3 fatty acids.
 The American Heart Association recommends one gram of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), two anti-inflammatory fatty acids in fish, daily for people with heart disease.
-Our Pro Omega 3 Intensive Formula provides this amount in just two softgels.
+Our Optimal Omega 3 Formula provides this amount in just two soft-gels.